ShahSau/Python_Data_Science/README.md

-# Python data science project either from Datacamp or from other courses or own projects
+# Python data science own projects.
+Datasets are either from Datacamp or from other sources